yoavweiss/smashing_book_6_chapter/delivering_ideal_site_performance.md

 ```

 #### Client Hints
-Client Hints is a content negotiation mechanism which can be also be
+Client Hints is a content negotiation mechanism that can be also be
 used to serve responsive images, among other resource types.

-Content negotiation means that the client indicates to the server various
+In content negotiation the client provides the server various
-parameters about the resources that it is interested in, and the server
+parameters about the resources it is interested in, and the server
-uses that in order to send it with the right resource.
+uses those to send the right resource.

 With Client-Hints, once the server has opted-in (using `Accept-CH` and
 `Accept-CH-Lifetime` headers), the browser can start sending the server
 information regarding its `DPR` (device pixel ratio, or screen density),
 `Viewport-Width` as well as the image's `Width` (if the image has a
-`sizes` attribute attached to it).
+`sizes` attribute).
 It can also indicate whether the user
 has opted-in to data savings mode, using the `Save-Data` client hint
 header.

-That enables the server to serve the right resource to the client,
+The server can then to serve the right resource to the client
 without requiring markup changes (or while requiring smaller ones).

 ### Image formats
-Another aspect of image optimization is properly compressing them.
-And
+Another aspect of image optimization is proper compression.
-the amount of gain we can get from image compression varies greatly
+The gains we can get from image compression vary greatly
 based on the image format we pick.

 Different browsers support different cutting-edge image formats, which
 means that serving the right image format in all cases requires some
-amount of sophistication.
+sophistication.

 Serving different image formats to different browsers can be done in a
 couple of ways.

-If you have control over your server, it's probably easier for you to
+If you have control over your server, it's probably easier to
-use the image request `Accept` headers in order to detect if the browser
+use the image request `Accept` headers to detect if the browser
 supports WebP, JPEG-XR or just the older (but reliable) JPEG and PNG.
 Then you can use your server-side logic to pick the ideal resource for
 that particular browser.